Korean Film Archive: History

 It was established as a Korean film storage center in 1974 in Namsan-dong, Jung-gu, Seoul, and moved to Seocho-dong in 1990.
 Since 1991, it has been renamed as Korea Media Center by foundations.
 It was reorganized into a special corporation based on the Motion Picture Promotion Act in 2002.
 It built its own building in Sangam-dong, Mapo-gu in May 2007 and formally reopened in the following year.
 It is composed of auxiliary and restored facilities equipped with an anti-air and photo-related facility for preserving film and other materials, Cinema Tech that provides movie screening and current affairs services, and a cinema that illuminates Korean film industry through the exhibition of film related materials.
 It is a member of the International Federation of Film Executions (FIAF) regular members, who hosted the Federation General Meeting in Seoul in 2002.
 It is a public organization for cultural services under the Ministry of Culture, Sports and Tourism in Korea government.

 Functions

-KOFA serves three main duties and various kinds of referential access services:
+The archive provides the following services: